enasequence/read_docs/faq/runs.rst

 Submitted files content has not been validated.
 There are two possible reasons for this happening:

-- There was an error on the EBI server causing the run to display this error
+- There was an error on the EBI server causing the error to be reported
 - The content of the read file submission does not meet our validation standard

 The Solution
 ------------

 First please wait 1 week for the files to be processed.
-Sometimes run processing may be affected by an error on the ENA server and you will receive the error email before the processing is completed.
+Sometimes run processing may be affected by an error on the ENA server and you will receive the error email before the run processing is completed.

-If, after 1 week, the run record is still failing, you can check and update the file content, and then update your run file.
+If, after 1 week, the run record is still failing, you can check and update the file content, and then re-upload your run file.
-Please refer to our guide for `Accepted Read Data Formats <../submit/fileprep/reads.html`_.
+Please refer to our guide for `Accepted Read Data Formats <../submit/fileprep/reads.html>`_ to help identify your issue.

-If you can not find a problem with your read file content, please contact our `helpdesk <https://www.ebi.ac.uk/ena/browser/support>`_.
+If you cannot find a problem with your read file contents, please contact our `helpdesk <https://www.ebi.ac.uk/ena/browser/support>`_.

 Updating a run file
 ^^^^^^^^^^^^^^^^^^^
-In order to update the run file with changed content, you will need to re-register the MD5 value, and then re-upload the new file.
-Please see `Appendix: Correcting An MD5 Value`_ for information on how to do update the MD5 value.

 Note that if you uploaded the original file to a subdirectory in your submission area, you must also upload the new file to this subdirectory.